kerenizon/Course-Exercises/README.md

-My solutions for the Pre-Course exercises
+My solutions for the course exercises